marius-meissner/std-embedded-nal/README.md

 # Performance

-As the 0.2 embedded-nal is exclusively operating in nonblocking mode, any practical use of this ends up busy-waiting for network events.
+As embedded-nal is exclusively operating in nonblocking mode starting from version 0.2, any practical use of this ends up busy-waiting for network events.
 That's abysmal for any production application.
 It my be acceptable during development
 (which is what this crate is primarily intended for:
-Test network components before flashing them onto embedded hardware), but still requires user awareness
+Test network components before flashing them onto embedded hardware), but still requires user awareness.

-A nb based selector main loop might mitigate this to some extent, but the author is not aware of any such implementation.
+A nb based selector main loop, or a future migration of embedded-nal to a more elaborate async mechanism, might mitigate this to some extent, but the author is not aware of any such implementation.

 # Maturity

-This crate contains minimal working implementations of some of the traits currently in embedded-nal.
+This crate contains minimal working implementations the traits currently in embedded-nal.

 # Minimum Supported Rust Version